FeelgoodDE/sandbox-symfony/README.md

 ##Usage
 You can have several Symfony applications using the same sandbox, but only one can be active each time.
-For switching between the applications, you can either use the vagrantee.sh script or manually edit the Vagrantfile to point to the correct folder.
+There's a basic shell script to help with adding and changing the active app.

 Usage Instructions below:

-*Step 1: Clone this repository and initialize the puppet modules *
+####Step 1: Clone this repository and initialize the puppet modules

 ``git clone https://github.com/vagrantee/sandbox-symfony.git``